Business Continuity Plan: HR Frequently Asked Questions

 8. How do we account for staff’s time?

 Supervisors and managers should check the HR web for any special instructions and follow university and departmental procedures.
 Supervisors or managers with questions regarding hours of work, leave of absence, vacation and sick leave should consult HR.

 9. Can staff work alternative work schedules?

 The university will return to a regular work schedule as soon as practical after the emergency.
 Alternate work schedules may be approved by a supervisor on a temporary basis if the alternate schedule assists the university to meet its operational needs.
 Any alternate schedule is subject to change by the university at any time.
-Supervisors and managers who need to have employees work an alternate schedule or who get requests from employees for alternate work schedules that they can accommodate, should contact HRM to determine how best to proceed.
+Supervisors and managers who need to have employees work an alternate schedule or who get requests from employees for alternate work schedules that they can accommodate, should contact HR to determine how best to proceed.

 10. Can staff change their work schedule?